 Style is key.

 Roses are a classic representation of beauty.
-Throughout the years have become accepted as pleasing in all sorts of vases.
+Throughout the years, they have become accepted in all sorts of vases.
 Perhaps it is their simplicity and versatility that makes them so desirable no matter what they “wear,” but without a doubt this refined flower is most stunning in a classy, well-finished vase.

 Imagine a simple bouquet of wild flowers in that high-quality vase.
 A little awkward don’t you think?
 How about an exotic, tropical arrangement in a earthen vessel?
 Some styles just don’t compliment each other well, instead they compete with each other.